 - In addition to thanking the interviewer, this is your chance to reinforce why you are the perfect person for the job.

 - Lock down your social media so that a potential employer can’t see your pictures or posts.
 Better yet, don’t post anything stupid that could be held against you.
 Potential employers do look.

 - Set-up a LinkedIn page and make sure it is professional.
 Use a professional photo.
-You can get a head shot taken for free at the Independence Library Photo Studio.

 - You are going to apply for dozens, maybe even hundreds of jobs and only hear back from a small percentage.
 Don’t get discouraged.